 I’m taking the opportunity presented by the public holiday today (Worker’s Day) to provide an update on the past month and, indeed, to recharge – our teacher has allowed us two days off, with the admonition that we meet again, in Friday’s class, as if we’ve had two months off, ready to advance full-speed-ahead on exam work.

-Our ballet exam will be on 29th May along with our historical dance exam while our character exam is likely to be the day before.
-Although I am firmly refusing to stress over anything, I can’t deny the slight change in the air as the exam period commences (already, the younger classes have had their exams).
+Our ballet exam will be on 29th May (2013), along with our historical dance exam, while our character exam is likely to be the day before.
+Although I am refusing to stress over anything, I can’t deny the slight change in the air as the exam period commences (already, the younger classes have had theirs).

 Classwork is more demanding; our teacher expects much more from us, now.
 My muscles ache more and yet I’ve never felt so in shape before!
 I’m determined to try my best – which is all I can do – and put into practice all that I have learnt in my training, for the exams but also, of course, for the future.